tfaramar/brava/README.md

 ## Thinking about scale

 Because it would not make sense to eagerly load the hundreds of activities that might appear on a user's dashboard, I decided to implement endless scrolling on the user's activity dashboard, while also allowing users to filter the activities they see.
-In my resource controller, I used conditional logic to return the appropriate activities based on a feed type query param (the user's own activities vs. their activities combined with their friends' activities), and set the offset to whatever number was passed as a query param from the frontend.
+In my resource controller, I used conditional logic to show activities based on a feed type query param (the user's own activities vs. their activities combined with their friends' activities), and set the offset to whatever number was passed as a query param from the frontend.

 ```ruby
     def index